Understanding Argyle Diamonds: where they’re from and what you need to know

 Argyle diamonds, as the name suggests, are found within the Argyle diamond mine in Western Australia.

 Whilst best known as the world’s largest supplier of pink diamonds, not all Argyle diamonds are pink.
 In fact, just one tenth of one percent of the Argyle diamond mine's production is pink.

 Pink diamonds are very rare, and whilst the Argyle diamond mine produces about 90% of the world’s current pink diamond supply – the production is so small that it is said that the Diamond Mine's annual production of pink diamonds over half a carat would fit in the palm of your hand and the larger rare violet diamonds would barely fill a teaspoon.

 Over years of heavy mining, the Argyle mine’s resources and ore body have slowly become depleted.
-It is estimated that due to low availability of coloured diamonds the Argyle mine will close by the end of 2020, throwing speculation over the value of Argyle pink diamonds amongst investors.
+Due to low availability of coloured diamonds the Argyle mine closed in November 2020, throwing speculation over the value of Argyle pink diamonds amongst investors.

 Why are some Argyle diamonds pink?